College of Musical Education

 All bachelor of music degree specializations in music education prepare students for licensure to teach music in grades pre-kindergarten through 12.
 Three degree specializations include:

-Choral - For those who wish to teach junior and senior high school choral ensembles - Spring 2016 course requirements
+Choral - For those who wish to teach junior and senior high school choral ensembles - Fall 2016 course requirements

-Instrumental - For those who wish to teach bands and/or orchestras at elementary and secondary levels - Spring 2016 course requirements
+Instrumental - For those who wish to teach bands and/or orchestras at elementary and secondary levels - Fall 2016 course requirements

-Classroom/General Music - For those who wish to teach elementary and secondary school general music - Spring 2016 course requirements
+Classroom/General Music - For those who wish to teach elementary and secondary school general music - Fall 2016 course requirements

 To graduate in four years, a student must take approximately 34 hours of required coursework each year.
 Music education majors usually take between 16 and 18 credit hours per semester.
 The total number of hours for each specialization varies from a minimum of 122 semester hours for the classroom/general specialization